This Immigrant Teaches Sewing Skills To Empower Refugees

 “I needed to find a job to make sure me and my children would be alright in case anything happened,” she said.

 The challenge of finding work that would fit into her skill set proved to be harder than she thought.
-In 1976, she left Troy and moved to Akron to pursue a teaching certificate - but going back to school was soon ruled out of the plans given the required time and monetary investment.
-An opportunity to work in financial planning came up - and despite her lack of experience, she decided to give it a shot and “learn on the job.”
+In 1976, she left Troy and moved to Akron to pursue a teaching certificate ― but going back to school was soon ruled out, given the required time and monetary investment.
+An opportunity to work in financial planning came up ― and despite her lack of experience, she decided to give it a shot and “learn on the job.”

-“Eventually I would actually become very good at it, to the point that it became my entire career.”
+“Eventually I would actually become very good at it, to the point that it became my entire career,” she said.

 The struggle to resettle in Ohio and find a place in the job market is not just a big hurdle for Indian immigrants like Rastogi.
 Stories like hers have been repeated on a larger scale since 2008 as Bhutanese refugees began to arrive in the state from United Nations High Commission for Refugees (UNHCR) camps in southeastern lowlands of Nepal.